 Regional trains

-All but five regional trains have a cafe car, which is the only food car option on these trains.
+All but six regional trains have a café car, the only food car option on these trains.
 The menus can change based on the train’s location and whether it is a state-sponsored train.

 Aclea